The Royal Couple

 few tablespoons of olive oil

-parmigiano or other hard cheese
+parmesan or other hard cheese

 - Bent each asparagus stalk until it brakes naturally.
-Keep the upper part, cut it in smaller pieces and sauté in olive oil for a couple of minutes in medium to high fire.
+Keep the upper part, cut it in smaller pieces and sauté them in olive oil for a couple of minutes in medium to high fire.

 - Beat the eggs in a bowl together with the cheese, salt and pepper.

 - Add the egg mix in the pan with asparagus, reduce fire to medium, cover with a lid and cook until the mixture snaps of the pan (the egg should be almost set but not completely).